friedepetr/BsForm/README.md

 2. Create Facade folder if does not exist yet
 ---------------------------------------------
-Next you can create the folder for your facades in <strong>app folder</strong>
+Next you can create the folder for your facades in <strong>app folder</strong>.
+There will be place for BsFormFacade

-    app / facade
+    app / facade / BsFormFacade.php